cu-mkp/sandbox/docs/sp23_rao-sumant_final-project_puffball.md

 [^47]: Hieronymus Brunschwig, *The Vertuose Boke of Distyllacyon of the Waters of All Maner of Herbes with the Fygures of the Styllatoryes, Fyrst Made and Compyled by the Thyrte Yeres Study and Labour of the Moste Connynge and Famous Mayster of Phisyke, Master Iherom Bruynswyke.
 And Now Newly Translated out of Duyche into Englysshe Nat Only to the Synguler Helpe and Profyte of the Surgyens, Phisycyens, and Pothecaryes, but Also of All Maner of People, Parfytely and in Dewe Tyme and Ordre to Lerne to Dystyll All Maner of Herbes, to the Profyte, Cure, and Remedy of All Maner Dysseases and Infirmytees Apparant and Nat Apparant.
 And Ye Shall Vnderstande That the Waters Be Better than the Herbes, as Auicenna Testefyeth in His Fourthe Conon Saynge That All Maner Medicynes Vsed with Theyr Substance, Febleth and Maketh Aged, and Weke.
 Cum Gratia et Preuilegio Regali*, 2nd ed.
 (London: In the flete strete by me Laurens Andrewe, in the sygne of the golden Crosse, 1528), ca. cc viii, 103-4.

-[^48]: Snook, Women, Beauty, and Power, 23; John Bulwer, *Anthropometamorphosis: Man Transform’d: Or, The Artificiall Changling, Historically Presented, in the Mad and Cruel Gallantry, Foolish Bravery, Ridiculous Beauty, Filthy Finenesse, and Loathsome Loveliness of Most Nations, Fashioning and Altering Their Bodies from the Mould Intended by Nature; with Figures of Those Transformations.
+[^48]: Snook, *Women, Beauty, and Power*, 23; John Bulwer, *Anthropometamorphosis: Man Transform’d: Or, The Artificiall Changling, Historically Presented, in the Mad and Cruel Gallantry, Foolish Bravery, Ridiculous Beauty, Filthy Finenesse, and Loathsome Loveliness of Most Nations, Fashioning and Altering Their Bodies from the Mould Intended by Nature; with Figures of Those Transformations.
 To Which Artificial and Affected Deformations Are Added, All the Native and National Monstrosities That Have Appeared to Disfigure the Humane Fabrick.
 With a Vindication of the Regular Beauty and Honesty of Nature*, 2nd ed.
 (London: Printed by William Hunt, 1653), 25.

 [^49]: Agnolo Firenzuola, *On the Beauty of Women*, trans.
 Konrad Eisenbichler and Jacqueline Murray (Philadelphia: University of Pennsylvania Press, 1992), 15

 [^50]: Romana Sammern, “Red, White and Black: Colors of Beauty, Tints of Health and Cosmetic Materials in Early Modern English Art Writing,” in *Early Modern Color Worlds*, ed.
 Sven Dupré et al. (Leiden: Brill, 2015), 114.

-[^51]: Ibid., 126; *Snook, Women, Beauty, and Power*, 28; Farah Karim-Cooper, *Cosmetics in Shakespearean and Renaissance Drama*, electronic resource (Edinburgh: Edinburgh University Press, 2006), 7-10, [<u>http://www.columbia.edu/cgi-bin/cul/resolve?clio9580362.001</u>](http://www.columbia.edu/cgi-bin/cul/resolve?clio9580362.001).
+[^51]: Ibid., 126; Snook, *Women, Beauty and Power*, 28; Farah Karim-Cooper, *Cosmetics in Shakespearean and Renaissance Drama*, electronic resource (Edinburgh: Edinburgh University Press, 2006), 7-10, [<u>http://www.columbia.edu/cgi-bin/cul/resolve?clio9580362.001</u>](http://www.columbia.edu/cgi-bin/cul/resolve?clio9580362.001).

 [^52]: Erin Griffey, “‘The Rose and Lily Queen’: Henrietta Maria’s Fair Face and the Power of Beauty at the Stuart Court,” *Renaissance Studies* 35, no. 5 (2021): 812, [<u>https://doi.org/10.1111/rest.12724</u>](https://doi.org/10.1111/rest.12724).